South Korea's President Lee Expresses Regret Over Drone Incursion to North Korea - PRESS AI WORLD

 side-post-image

-South Korea's President Expresses Regret Over Drone Incursion to North Korea
+South Korea's President Lee Expresses Regret Over Drone Incursion to North Korea

-• South Korean President Lee Jae Myung regrets a drone incursion into North Korea.
+• South Korean President Lee Jae Myung expressed regret over unauthorized drone incursions into North Korea.

-• The drones were reportedly sent by individuals, including government officials.
+• The drones were sent by South Korean individuals, including government officials, without approval.

 SHARE THIS ARTICLE: